 3. if the Floor Indicator field is included and the B-bit is set to '1' (Broadcast group call), shall provide a notification to the user indicating the type of call;

+4. may store the Granted Party's Identity and may display the identity of the talking party to the user;

+5. shall store the Audio SSRC of the Granted Participant, to be able to associate received RTP media packets with this communication in case of multiplexing;

-4. should start the optional timer T103 (End of RTP media);
+6. should start the optional timer T103 (End of RTP media);

-5. shall stop timer T100 (Floor Release); and
+7. shall stop timer T100 (Floor Release); and